Simon, The Man-Made Leviathan

 “Just about lowering your payment, kid.
 Don’t worry about it.”

 “You don’t have to do that.
-The trainings been enough.
+The training has been enough.
 I—” She was cut off as his hand fell on her head, patting her gently.
 Lilian sat, frozen in shock at the touch.

 She snapped out of her frozen state and immediately grabbed his hand as he made to pull away.
 “Going away?
 You’re leaving?”
 Her breath was labored, and Simon grimaced inwardly at her desperation.
 He felt bad, but after what he was about to do, he’d have to run.